 1. Invest in branding.

+In the sea of sameness, brands win.
 For a college, a brand is the reason for its existence, the sum of life-changing interactions between students and faculty, a measure of lives transformed, and its impact on the greater world.
 Alumni want to belong to a brand that matters, and a tribe that is solving problems of consequence.